mcanearm/stat607/ADEMP.md

 - Mean coverage rates of 95% interval for $\hat\beta$
 - Mean lengths of simulated 95% confidence intervals
-- RMSE of point estimators as percent of error of ML estimator
+- RMSE of point estimators, also as percent of error of ML estimator